sam-ruff/composer-rust/README.md

 ```
 If the value `world_variable` is not included in the values file when templating, the following error will be produced:
 ```
 Failed to render template.
-Value `world_variable` must be present.
-Check your values file to ensure it exists.
+Value marked as 'required' must be present
 ```
 ### Debugging issues
 For Vecs not showing up during debugging as per: